NicSterian/a1-service-expert/CONTEXT.md

 ### 2025-10-28 - Troubleshooting notes

 - **500 on POST `/holds` after choosing a time slot**
-  - Symptom: UI toasts ÔøΩInternal server errorÔøΩ, network tab shows `/holds` 500, and navigating to the confirm step occasionally crashes because the API is unavailable.
+  - Symptom: UI toasts ìInternal server errorî, network tab shows `/holds` 500, and navigating to the confirm step occasionally crashes because the API is unavailable.
   - Root cause: the Nest API watcher was already running from a previous session, so rerunning `pnpm.cmd --filter booking-api dev` started a second process that immediately failed with `EADDRINUSE: address already in use :::3000`.
 Because the command crashed, no API was listening and the web app logged 500s when it attempted to create a hold.
   - Fix: stop the stray Node process that still has port?3000 open (see commands below), then restart the API watcher in a fresh terminal.
 - **Port 3000 in use (Windows)**